The Green Berets (film): Filming

+Wayne wrote a letter to President Johnson requesting military assistance in the production of the film, stating that he thought "it is extremely important that not only the people of the United States, but those all over the world, should know why it is necessary for us to be [in Vietnam]", and that a motion picture would serve this purpose, "Some day soon a motion picture will be made about Vietnam.
+Let’s make sure it is the kind of picture that will help our cause throughout the world".
+After reading the script and suggesting changes which were subsequently made, the Department of Defense decided to aid in the film's production.

 Much of the film was shot in the summer of 1967 (before the Tet Offensive) at Fort Benning, Georgia.
 Department of Defense cooperation with the film was extensive, with the United States Army providing several UH-1 Huey attack helicopters and a C-7 Caribou light transport.
 The United States Air Force supplied two C-130 Hercules transports and two A-1 Skyraider attack aircraft as well as film footage of an AC-47 Puff the Magic Dragon gunship and an HC-130 Hercules employing the Skyhook Fulton recovery system for use in the film.
 The Army also provided authentic uniforms for use by the actors, including the OG-107 green and "Tiger Stripe" tropical combat uniform (jungle fatigues), with correct Vietnam War subdued insignia and name tapes.

 John F. Schultz played pivotal roles as an extra as a U.S. soldier and a North Vietnamese Regular.
 He said of John Wayne, "At lunch, the producers were going to feed us peons hamburgers and hotdogs while the main characters ate steak.
 John Wayne said '...we all get steak or nobody does.'

 Colonel Lamar Asbury "Bill" Welch, the actual commander of the United States Army Airborne School at Fort Benning in 1967, makes a brief cameo Skeet Shooting with John Wayne.
 Welch wears a 1960s US Army Fatigue Baseball Cap (common issue during the Vietnam War) in the scene while the actors wear green berets.
 Soldiers exercising on the drill field – that Wayne shouts to – were actual Army airborne recruits in training.